Judge blocks part of Trump's sanctuary cities executive order

 "This interpretation renders the order toothless," Orrick wrote.
 "The government can already enforce these three grants by the terms of those grants and can enforce 8 U.S.C.
 1373 to the extent legally possible under the terms of existing law."

-The judge instead looked at Trump's own rhetoric and statements of his surrogates -- saying those contradicted the "new, narrow interpretation" that government lawyers presented in court.
+As with Trump's travel ban, the judge looked at Trump's own rhetoric and statements of his surrogates -- saying those contradicted the "new, narrow interpretation" that government lawyers presented in court.

+The judge used specific statements by the President and his administration against the government's lawyers, saying they left no doubt about the intent of the executive order.

-"If there was doubt about the scope of the Order, the President and Attorney General have erased it with their public comments," Orrick said.
-"The President has called it 'a weapon' to use against jurisdictions that disagree with his preferred policies of immigration enforcement, and his press secretary has reiterated that the President intends to ensure that 'counties and other institutions that remain sanctuary cites don't get federal government funding in compliance with the executive order.' "
+"If there was doubt about the scope of the order, the President and Attorney General have erased it with their public comments," Orrick said.
+"The President has called it 'a weapon' to use against jurisdictions that disagree with his preferred policies of immigration enforcement, and his press secretary has reiterated that the President intends to ensure that 'counties and other institutions that remain sanctuary cites don't get federal government funding in compliance with the executive order.'"

+The administration faced concern from local jurisdictions about the threats.
+Law enforcement chiefs and mayors alike questioned the administration's threat to remove even law enforcement funding from cities as part of a stated goal to improve public safety.
+Local officials argued their so-called sanctuary policies were in fact designed to protect public safety, by making undocumented immigrants feel safe to work with law enforcement as witnesses to crimes.

+Asked about the threat to take away law enforcement monies, White House press secretary Sean Spicer said in a briefing last month that the administration stood behind its threat.